rushikagupta/Basic-Projects/README.md

 # Basic-Projects
-For learning how to create real projects
+For learning how to create real projects -- a compilation of all the projects

+## 1. To-Do list:
+(external link)